tommyzakhoo/random-walk-part-1/README.md

   <img src="https://raw.githubusercontent.com/tommyzakhoo/random-walk/master/ratings.png", width="600">
 </p>

 It looks like recipe ratings tend to be high, with a median of 4.375.
 I am going to divide the ratings into two classes around the median: "bad" = strictly less thsn 4.375. "good" = equal to or greater than 4.375.
+I went through the ratings column and replaced all ratings that are "good" with a 1, and set the rest to 0.

 The dataset that I am going to primarily work with, and has ratings binned into two class, can be found here: [recipes_data.csv](recipes_data.csv).